How Do I Know if I Have Been Charged With a Crime? (Easy Trick)

 To formally determine if you’ve been charges with a crime, some states allow private citizens to make a report at a magistrate’s office or clerk of court to initiate charges.
 However, each state differs, so it’s important to understand the law regarding who can press charges.

-Can someone press charges without proof?
-Some states, like Rhode Island, for example, don’t require law enforcement to investigate complaints, individuals may be able to press charges based on nothing more than a sworn statement before a magistrate.
+In some states, like Rhode Island, individuals may be able to press charges based solely on a sworn statement before a magistrate, without requiring law enforcement to investigate complaints.
 North Carolina is another state that allows a citizen to file a misdemeanor complaint directly with the magistrate.

 State Laws or Policies Outlining Who Can File Misdemeanor and Felony Charges